ajbar7/allan-toolkit-test/docs/getting-started.md

 The following reports on data give context and metrics for the government’s support of open data, and may be useful for developing open data business cases.

-* [Lateral Economics’ Open for Business report](http://www.omidyar.com/insights/open-business) (Commissioned by Omidyar Network).
+* [Lateral Economics’ Open for Business report](http://www.omidyar.com/insights/open-business) (Commissioned by Omidyar Network)
 * [Deciding with data: How data-driven innovation is fuelling Australia’s economic growth by Pricewaterhouse Coopers](http://www.pwc.com.au/publications/data-drive-innovation.html)